-Since after the financial crisis in 2008/09, the number of active UK businesses has been rising every year, with the number of businesses being started exceeding the number of businesses that closed down.
+Since after the financial crisis in 2008/09, the number of active UK companies has been rising every year, with the number of businesses being started exceeding the number of businesses that closed down.

 However, in the past two years this has changed, when for the first time in over a decade the business death rate is higher than the business birth rate, according to the latest figures by the Office for National Statistics (ONS).

-As a result, the UK business population has shrunk.
+As a result, the UK corporate population has shrunk.
 This doesn’t bode well for the recovery of the UK economy.

 Business Birth Rate Down To 11.5%